danray0424/phpHue/README.md

 colorset.php is a command line light changer.
 On the command line:

     ./colorset.php
-		-l [lightnumber]
+        -i [Hue bridge's ip]
-		-h [hue in degrees on the color circle 0-360]
+        -k [valid key that is registered with your Hue hub] -l [bulb number]
-		-s [saturation 0-254]
+        -h [hue in degrees on the color circle 0-360] -s [saturation 0-254]
         -b [brightness 0-254]
         -t [white color temp 150-500]
-		-o [on or off, 0-1 or something else that will cast to a boolean] -r [transition time, in seconds.
-Decimals legal (".1", for instance)] -n [color name (see below)]
+        -o [0 for turning the bulb off, 1 for turning it on] -r [transition time, in seconds.
+Decimals are legal (".1", for instance)] -n [color name (see below)]

-All parameters are optional.
+You need to specify an ip (-i), a key (-k) and at least one of the following options: -h, -s, -b, -t, -o or -n.
 If you don't specify a light, it'll set the values you specify on all of them.

 You can turn lights on or off with the -o switch.
-Any other parameter implies '-o true'.
-In other words, if you specify another parameter while the lamp is off, we'll turn it on for you.
-Not sure what happens if you say '-h 90 -o false', you're on your own there.
+Any other parameter implies '-o 1'.
+In other words, if you specify any other parameter when the lamp is off, we'll turn it on for you.

 ### Presets ###